Generating Business Ideas Made Easy With These Tips

 Elon Musk has thought of the future and the challenges it already presents.
 For instance, ecological upheaval means that we should divest from fossil fuels.

 Becoming the next Elon Musk would be really amazing, but your business idea doesn’t need to be big.
-It has to be better, more efficient, and cheaper than what presently available and it has to cater to problems that we can already foresee for the future.
+It has to be better, more efficient, and cheaper than what is presently available, and it has to cater to problems that we can already foresee for the future.

 Think of environmental challenges and protection from ecological disasters.
 If you are into insurance, this could be an interesting niche market.
 Maybe there’s an untapped demand for areas in danger of flooding due to climate change.